-In this regard, each of the Bank's entities will have its own budget and medium-term goals, approved by the Executive Committee.
-This enables the relevant bodies to monitor and control, in an orderly manner, implementation of the threeyear plan whilst ensuring balance sheet stability and compliance with regulatory capital requirements.
+In this regard, each of the Bank's entities will have its own budget/goals, approved by the Executive Committee.

+This enables the relevant bodies to monitor and control, in an orderly manner, implementation of the three-year plan whilst ensuring balance sheet stability and compliance with regulatory capital requirements.